yhlong0/IntellectCapital/Notes/theMillionaireNextDoor.md

 11. Smart rich parents subsidizing their children's education and earmarking gifts so their children can start or enhance a business.
 12. Dumb rich parents earmarked for consumption and the propping up of a certain lifestyle and this is the single most factor that children lack of productivity.
 13. Buy home/car for kids increase their consumption level, make them insensitive to the price, feel their parents wealth is their income, income to be spent, from a focus on self-generated economic achievement to one of hoping for and contemplating the arrival of additional gifts.
+14. Son of affluent couple screams, when parents donate their wealth.
+For this kind of son, his income is depends on parents wealth, so when parents donate, it is equal to reduce the salary for them.
+This kind of son often feel they earned every dollar they have and they frequently use credit vehicles to smooth out their cash flow problems, never learn delay gratification.
+15.